 Exempt vehicles from registration and licensing

 Some vehicles are exempt from being registered or warranted.
-If you have been ticketed by Hastings District Council for not having a registration or warrant of fitness, but you are exempt, please let us know when completing the Infringement Explanation form.
+If you have been ticketed by Hastings District Council for not having a registration or warrant of fitness and the vehicle concerned is exempt, please let us know when completing the Infringement Explanation form.
 Find out more about the rules around the use of these vehicles.

 Drivers are responsible for any fines they incur, whether they are driving their own car or someone else’s.
-If you receive a ticket for a traffic offence someone else committed while using your car, the ticket can be redirected to them if you provide - in writing - the name and address of the driver, and the number on the parking ticket.
+If you receive a ticket for a traffic offence someone else committed while using your car, the ticket can be redirected to them if you provide the name and address of the driver, and the parking ticket number on the Infringement Explanation form.

-If you receive a ticket for an infringement that happened when your vehicle was reported stolen, you need to give details of the theft - in writing - and attach a copy of the police report of the incident.
+If you receive a ticket for an infringement received during a time when your vehicle was reported stolen, you need to give details of the theft using the Infringement Explanation form and attach a copy of the police report of the incident.

-For more information please contact our Parking Team by emailing firstname.lastname@example.org or phone +64 6 871 5000.
+For more information contact our parking team by email or phone Council.